Agile-IoT/agile-iotivity/RIOT/examples/iotivity_examples/README.md

 There are many different ways to test this scenario.

  - Tools: you can use [Copper(Cu)][7] or [coap-cli][8] to perform get request.
 The second one supports CBOR.
  - Iotivity Client: you can write an iotivity client that runs on Linux.
-An example of a client will be available soon.
+[Here][9] there is a simple client that can be used as test client for this scenario.

 [1]: https://github.com/iotivity/iotivity-constrained/
 [2]: http://cbor.io/